itsravenous/flickr-photostream/readme.txt

 == Frequently Asked Questions ==

-= Can I configure the plugin to show you more than one Flickr user's Photostream?  =

-No. I will do this in the future.

 = Can I configure the plugin to show the titles?  =

 No. I will do this in the future.

 = Does the justified grid algorithm works in IE8 or lower? =

-No. I disable the justified grid algorithm if IE is lower than 9 (and I show an error message).
+No. The plugin disables the justified grid algorithm if IE is lower than 9 (and it shows an error message).

 == Screenshots ==